Friends of PA Bats- Conservation and Management Workshop / Bat Working Group, April 1-3

 -

-to encourage management and research efficiency by recommending effective techniques and minimizing duplicate efforts;
+to encourage management and research efficiency by recommending effective techniques, encouraging new methods, and minimizing duplicate efforts;

 -